 The office of Admission provides admission processing services for future students at the freshman, transfer, and graduate student levels focusing primarily on domestic U.S. residents.
 The office works closely with CSUEB departments for graduate admission processing.
-Admission staff process applications and related documents, determine residency, evaluate transcripts, render admission decisions, determine transferrable credits, and proactively communicate with students in an accurate, timely and efficient manner.
+Admission staff process applications and related documents, determine residency, render admission decisions, and proactively communicate with students in an accurate, timely and efficient manner.
 Success is measured by accurate and error free work, a low volume of phone calls and petitions, and timely processing of all documents and admission decisions.
 This attention to efficiency and detail serves the university by taking students from applicants to matriculants in numbers sufficient to meet overall enrollment goals.

 (Note: The International Admission Office oversees the admission process for non-U.S. residents.)

 The role of the office of Enrollment Development and Communications is to promote higher education and accessibility within the California State University system, to recruit prospective students to Cal State East Bay, and to provide timely and efficient communications to students to ensure a smooth transition through the admission process.
 This PEM office focuses on recruitment of domestic undergraduate students because Cal State East Bay has charged other offices with graduate student recruitment (Academic Programs and Graduate Studies) and international student recruitment (the Center for International Education).
 The Office of Enrollment Development and Communications supports the campus and community at-large by offering diverse outreach support services and educational materials to students in grades K-14, families, current and former members of the military, and community members.